neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 ===================

-Parsing the YAML configuration files takes a bit of time which remarkably slows down the initialization of FLOW3.
-That's why all configuration is cached by default when FLOW3 is running in Production context.
+Parsing the YAML configuration files takes a bit of time which remarkably slows down the initialization of TYPO3 Flow.
+That's why all configuration is cached by default when TYPO3 Flow is running in Production context.
 Because this cache cannot be cleared automatically it is important to know that changes to any configuration file won't have any effect until you manually flush the respective caches.